Leigh Woods playground design

-The National Trust requested a trial design that would strongly reflects Leigh Woods' 'Spirit of Place' and which had an informal educational element.
+Leigh Woods is a wilderness of tranquility set against Brunel’s famous suspension bridge in Bristol.
+The National Trust engaged with TouchWood to request a trial design that would strongly reflects Leigh Woods’ ‘Spirit of Place’ and which had an informal educational element.

-Our team crafted a series of woodland installations which were dispersed throughout the woodland to create a trail which would encourage greater exploration and understanding of the natural environment and its history.
-The features were designed to look as though they had grown organically from the landscape.
+Our team crafted a series of woodland installations which were dispersed throughout the woodland to create a trail to encourage greater exploration and understanding of the natural environment and its history.
+The Leigh Woods playground design features were created to look as though they had grown organically from the landscape.
 There are hollowed out logs to clamber through, a woodland fort and balancing bridge to climb up and a large web style basket swing, which hangs from two of the wood’s old beech trees.

-Since it was opened the Leigh Wood’s trail has joined the National list of “places to do 50 things before you're 11 ¾.”
+Since it was opened, the Leigh Woods trail has joined the National Trust’s list of “50 things to do before you’re 11 ¾”.